- Activities Calendar

 National Membership Fees

 The national Boy Scouts of America organization sets the fee amounts to register as a member of Scouting.
-In order to preserve the mission of Scouting, the BSA has increased the youth membership fee by $5 and adult membership fee by $15 (both effective August 1, 2022) in all programs except Exploring for the 2022-2023 program year.
+In order to preserve the mission of Scouting, the BSA has increased the youth membership fee by $5 and adult membership fee by $15 (both effective August 1, 2023) in all programs for the 2023-2024 program year.
 Here are the current national fee amounts:

 - $80 for Cub Scouts, Scouts BSA, Venturing and Sea Scouting participants ($5 increase)